 - Manage the timely and efficient delivery of all administrative services, (e.g. premises, asset management, organizational and personnel security, travel and IT).

-- Contribute to the development and introduction of innovation to ensure UNOPS is continually incorporating best practice approaches in Somalia’s support services.
+- Contribute to the development and introduction of innovation to ensure UNOPS is continually incorporating best practice approaches in Country Office/Multi Country Office Support Services.

 - Contribute to the dissemination and sharing of best practices and lessons learned for corporate development planning and knowledge building.

-- At the request of the Somalia Country Director and in collaboration with the team, plan, implement and organize the strategic capacity building of project personnel, clients and stakeholders
+- At the request of the Country Office/Multi Country Office Director and in collaboration with the team, plan, implement and organize strategic capacity building of project personnel, clients and stakeholders.

-- A combination of a Bachelor’s degree with an additional 2 years of relevant work experience may be accepted in lieu of the education requirements outlined above.
+A Master’s degree in a relevant related field is required.
+A combination of Bachelor’s degree with an additional 2 years of relevant work experience may be accepted in lieu of the education requirements outlined above.